 EUROPEAN ASTROBIOLOGY INSTITUTE

-The European Astrobiology Institute (EAI) will be a consortium of European research and higher education institutions and organisations as well as other stakeholders aiming to carry out research, training, outreach and dissemination activities in astrobiology in a comprehensive and coordinated manner and thereby securing a leading role for the European Research Area in the field.
+The European Astrobiology Institute (EAI) is a consortium of European research and higher education institutions and organisations as well as other stakeholders aiming to carry out research, training, outreach and dissemination activities in astrobiology in a comprehensive and coordinated manner and thereby securing a leading role for the European Research Area in the field.

-The first General Assembly of the EAI is planned in late spring 2019.
 We are looking forward to welcoming your institution as paricipant into the EAI.
 Meanwhile, we are interested in your views and hope that you find the information available on this site useful.

 Please join us at the Biannual European Astrobiology Conference (BEACON) on La Palma Island, Canary Island, Spain (20-24 April 2020).
 Abstract submission deadline is closed but you can still register.
 Rooms at the venue are still available on a first come-first served basis.